Center for North Carolina Politics & Public Service

 17

-Join Catawba College’s Center for North Carolina Politics & Public Service and the Corriher-Linn-Black Library to celebrate U.S. Constitution Day along with the 100th anniversary of the library’s participation in the Federal Depository Library Program (FDLP)!
+Catawba College’s Center for North Carolina Politics & Public Service and the Corriher-Linn-Black Library celebrated U.S. Constitution Day along with the 100th anniversary of the library’s participation in the Federal Depository Library Program (FDLP) on Wednesday, September 17.

-Join us in the library on Wednesday, September 17 at 7pm as we hear from former North Carolina Chief Justice Cheri Beasley and Associate Justice Bob Orr, along with assistant professor of politics Dr. Allyson Yankle, who will discuss the importance of the governing document to our democracy and hear what North Carolinians think of the U.S. Constitution through an exclusive Catawba-YouGov poll.
+Special guests included former North Carolina Chief Justice Cheri Beasley and Former N.C.
+Associate Justice Bob Orr, along with assistant professor of politics Dr. Allyson Yankle, who discussed the importance of the governing document to our democracy and what North Carolinians think of the U.S. Constitution through an exclusive Catawba-YouGov poll.

-A dessert reception celebrating Corriher-Linn-Black library’s 100th anniversary in the FDLP will be held in the Frances Decker Wentz Reading Room at 6pm preceding the panel where we will display a few of our historical Federal documents.
+A dessert reception celebrating Corriher-Linn-Black library’s 100th anniversary in the FDLP followed in the Frances Decker Wentz Reading Room where a few historical Federal documents were on display.

-Join us for a special event with guest speaker Patrick Brown, who is profiled in Black Earth, our 2025 Common Summer Reading.
+Join us on Thursday, October 16th at 11:30 a.m. in Keppel Auditorium for a special event with guest speaker Patrick Brown, who is profiled in Black Earth, our 2025 Common Summer Reading.
 Brown is the owner of Brown Family Farms & Produce, located in the northeastern Piedmont region of North Carolina.
 In 2021, Brown also became the owner of Oakley Grove Plantation, where his ancestors were once enslaved.
 The plantation purchase is part of Brown’s “commitment to building sovereignty for his family and community,” but it is not the whole story.
 Brown pioneers regenerative agricultural practices and advocates for policies that will benefit Black farmers like him, working to create an agricultural system that is profitable, sustainable, and equitable.

 Contact Us